bernie-skipole/indipydriver/docs/source/usage/example4.rst

                         # ignore an incoming invalid number
                         pass
                     else:
+                        # this updates the control.updated attribute
+                        control.set_window(temperature)
-                        # open or close the widow, this only takes action
+                        # but only opens or closes the widow
                         # if control.auto is True
-                        control.set_window(temperature)
-                        # send window status light to the client
+                        # send window status light to the client to
+                        # indicate temperature is being received
                         alarmvector["alarm"] = "Ok"
                         await alarmvector.send_setVector(allvalues=False)
                         # and send text of window position to the client